 What Causes of Infertility Can IVF Treat?

-When it comes to infertility, IVF may be an option if you or your partner have been diagnosed with:
+When it comes to infertility, IVF may be a choice if you or your companion have been diagnosed with:

 Low sperm counts

 The weakness of sperm to enter in the cervical mucus

 An unexplained pregnancy

 IVF (In-Vitro Fertilisation) is a form of assisted reproductive technology (ART).
 This involves proper medical procedures that are used to help a woman become pregnant.
 It is usually attempted when other, fertility procedures have failed.

 The five basic steps of In-Vitro Fertilisation (IVF):

 Stimulation which is also called superovulation.